-Recently, significant interest has been dedicated to designing distributed algorithms and systems that have flexibility to adapt to the communication-computation tradeoffs, e.g., for parameter estimation (Jaggi et al., 2014; Shamir et al., 2014) and statistical inference (Jordan et al., 2018; Wang et al., 2017a).
+Recently, significant interest has been dedicated to designing distributed algorithms and systems that have flexibility to adapt to the communication-computation tradeoffs, e.g., for parameter estimation (Jaggi et al., 2014; Shamir et al., 2014) and statistical inference (Wang et al., 2017a; Jordan et al., 2018).
 A common spirit of these communication-efficient methods is trying to quickly optimize the objective value (or estimation accuracy) to certain precision using a minimal number of inter-machine communication rounds.

-In this paper we revisit the Distributed Approximate NEwton (DANE) algorithm proposed by Shamir et al. (2014) for solving (2), which is now one of the most popular second-order methods for communication-efficient distributed machine learning.
+In this article we revisit the Distributed Approximate NEwton (DANE) algorithm proposed by Shamir et al. (2014) for solving (2), which is now one of the most popular secondorder methods for communication-efficient distributed machine learning.
 We analyze its convergence behavior, expose problems and issues, and propose alternative algorithms more suitable for the task.
 We contribute to derive some new results, insights and algorithms, using a unified and more elementary framework of Lyapunov analysis.

-1.1 Review of the DANE algorithm
+1.1 Review of the DANE Method

-For the distributed ERM problem (2), the iteration (communication) complexity of first-order distributed approaches including (accelerated) gradient descent and ADMM (alternating direction method of multipliers) (Boyd et al., 2011) tend to suffer from the unsatisfactory polynomial dependence on condition number.
+For the distributed ERM problem (2), the iteration (communication) complexity of firstorder distributed approaches including (accelerated) gradient descent and ADMM (alternating direction method of multipliers) (Boyd et al., 2011) tend to suffer from the unsatisfactory polynomial dependence on condition number.
 To tackle this problem, Shamir et al. (2014) proposed the DANE method that takes advantage of the stochastic nature of problem: the i.i.d. data samples $\{x_i, y_i\}$ are uniformly distributed and each local subproblem should be close to the global problem when data size becomes sufficiently large.
-At the t-th iteration loop of DANE, in parallel each individual worker machine j optimizes a local subproblem $w_j^{(t)} = \arg\min_w P_j^{(t-1)}(w)$ in which
+At the t-th iteration loop of DANE, in parallel each individual worker machine j optimizes a local subproblem $w_i^{(t)} = \arg \min_w P_i^{(t-1)}(w)$ in which